How low emission zones work

 - low emission zone entry will still be based on the Euro emission engine classification standards – the proposed minimum criteria is:

-• Euro VI for heavy diesel vehicles (including older retrofitted engines which would be improved to operate as Euro VI).
+• Euro 6/VI for heavy-duty diesel engine vehicles including older retrofitted vehicles which would be improved to operate as Euro 6).

 - low emission zones operate continuously, 24 hours a day, seven days a week, all year round